amousavifar/gitReview/git.md

 $ cat readme.txt
 My first git project
 ```
+Although the course is going to be based in C\# and we are gonna create a helloworld program in C\+\+ for the sake of learning git.
 It is very common (outside of the Visual Studio world) to put source files into a folder called `src` and to compile binary files into a separate folder called `bin`.
 We are going to create these two folders, and add a couple of text files.
 ```
 $ mkdir src bin
 $ cd src